-The number and types of reports will be specified in the award document, but will include as a minimum quarterly technical and monthly financial status reports.
+The number and types of reports will be specified in the award document, but will include as a minimum monthly financial status reports and quarterly technical briefing material or report.
 The reports shall be prepared and submitted in accordance with the procedures contained in the award document and mutually agreed on before award.
 Reports and briefing material will also be required as appropriate to document progress in accomplishing program metrics.
 A Final Report that summarizes the project and tasks will be required at the conclusion of the performance period for the award, notwithstanding the fact that the research may be continued under a follow-on vehicle.